Qumulo/docs/administrator-guide/authentication-qumulo-core/configuring-search-trusted-domains-active-directory.md

 #### Unaffected Operations
 * Performing Kerberos SMB SSO logins from Domain Local or Trusted Domain users
 * Performing NTMLv2 SMB logins (username and password) from Domain Local or Trusted Domain users
-* Using Domain Local groups that contain users and groups from alternative Trusted Domains
+* Using Domain Local groups that contain users and groups from other Trusted Domains
 * Adding users or groups to SMB share permissions by using the Qumulo Core Web UI or `qq` CLI
 * Resolving Security Identifiers (SIDs) to usernames by using client dialog boxes, for example in macOS Finder or Windows File Explorer